www-splitcells-net/net.splitcells.network/doc/tasks.md

 1. Compatibility layer for service managers like systemd.
 1. Create repository backup.
    The idea is to have a backup plan/infrastructure for dependencies because the internet is an every changing world.
+1. Support different installation architectures
+   1. Scripts related to a topic or program are located in a a specific folder, where there are no other scripts.
+      Thereby, multiple versions of the scripts can be supported in a system at once.
+   1. Support installation as a package of a package manager.
+1. Support partial installation of repository.
+   In this case only scripts related to a topic or program are installed.
+   This requires that the repository has a certain structure.
+1. Text to speech: text navigation by sentence, natural subclauses and pattern matchers.
 # Open Source Support
 1. Fedora
    1. https://fedoramagazine.org/check-out-the-new-askfedora/